usefomo/magento-2/README.md

-# Order Created Webhooks of Magento 2 for fomo.com
+# Magento 2 Webhooks Module for fomo.com

 ![Preview](https://github.com/usefomo/magento-2/blob/master/.github/admin.png?raw=true)

-This module provides webhooks for Magento 2 events, specially for fomo.com
+This plugin provides webhooks for Magento 2 events, to be consumed by fomo.com.

-> Currently guaranteed for Magento 2 GA.

-We're hopeful the community can help push this effort forward through this module.
+> Tested and working on v2.1, v2.2, and v2.3.

 ## Getting Started